fbpx

 This got me thinking; are men really proactive about STIs?

-My question partly roots from this particular incident and more from what I have experienced first hand.
+My question is partly rooted from this particular incident and more from what I have experienced first-hand.

 Many times I’ve seen my female friends seek treatment, consecutively, with the knowledge of the man, who in contrast never does, because he holds the belief that he doesn’t have the infection.
 But why does this happen?